 The Special Education Advocacy Clinic and the Veterans' Benefits Clinic:

 - The Special Education Advocacy Clinic will allow you to assist children with special needs and their families in special education matters.
-This clinic is graded by letter grade.

 Our newest clinics: